adfice-it/adfice-ace/README.md

 # adfice-ace
-The purpose of this system is to evaluate patient using guideline-based rules and produce a summary of guideline recommendations for medications relating to falls.
+The purpose of this system is to evaluate patient data using guideline-based rules and produce a summary of guideline recommendations for medications relating to falls.

 The system is currently under development and does not have a CE mark.